AntipMen/javascript-constructor/README.md

 # javascript-constructor

-Project website constructor in pure JavaScript.
+Project website constructor in clear JavaScript.
-For style I use bootstrap and my own styles.
+For style I've used bootstrap and my own styles.

 OOP was applied in practice and principles of solid.
 Deploy of the application to the Farbase hosting.